magento/devdocs/guides/v1.0/extension-dev-guide/depend-inj.md

 *	High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 *	Abstractions should not depend upon details.
 Details should depend on abstractions.

-For more information, see <a href="http://www.objectmentor.com/resources/articles/dip.pdf" target="_blank">this article</a> by Robert C. Martin.
+For more information, see <a href="http://www.objectmentor.com/resources/articles/dip.pdf" target="_blank">this article by Robert C. Martin</a>.

 The <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/ObjectManager/ObjectManager.php" target="_blank">object manager</a> specifies the dependency environment for constructor injection for constructor injection.
 The object manager must be present only when composing code.
 In larger applications, composing code is performed early in the bootstrapping process.